Texas Voters Approve Historic Property Tax Relief Through Constitutional Amendments

 Does the tax relief amendment change how local governments set rates?

-It influences the limits on how certain tax rates can increase, giving residents more predictability year to year.
+It influences limits on how certain tax rates — particularly school district rates — can increase, giving residents more predictability year to year.

 Will the amendment reduce property taxes immediately for every homeowner?